Duke OTD takes the following actions to create an inclusive and equitable admissions process:

 Once an application has been verified by OTCAS, applicants will be emailed a link to pay the Duke application fee of $50.
 (The fee paid to OTCAS is a separate fee that pays for OTCAS’ services.
 This is an admission application fee for Duke.)
 Applicants can apply for an OTCAS fee waiver following the instructions found here.
 If OTCAS grants a fee waiver, the applicant should submit proof of the waiver via email to OTD_admissions@duke.edu and Duke will also waive the $50 application fee.

 The application review process will begin as soon as applications are verified in OTCAS and deemed complete.
 Verification can take several weeks after submission.
+Applicants will be invited to interview based on their written applications.

 Email OTD_admissions@duke.edu with any questions.